0xConduit/conduit/README.md

 | `MIN_SERVER_BALANCE_ETH` | No | Min server wallet balance to enable funding (default `0.02`) |
 | `GAS_MONITOR_INTERVAL_MS` | No | Balance check interval in ms (default `300000`) |

-The backend operates in a degraded mode without chain variables -- agents are registered in the database but iNFT minting and contract interactions are skipped.
+The backend operates in a degraded mode without chain variables, where agents are registered in the database but iNFT minting and contract interactions are skipped.

 ---